kubernetes-sigs/cluster-api/docs/book/src/developer/providers/machine-infrastructure.md

 A machine infrastructure provider must define an API type for "infrastructure machine" resources.
 The type:

 1. Must belong to an API group served by the Kubernetes apiserver
-2. May be implemented as a CustomResourceDefinition, or as part of an aggregated apiserver
+2. Must be implemented as a CustomResourceDefinition.
+    1. The CRD name must have the format produced by `sigs.k8s.io/cluster-api/util/contract.CalculateCRDName(Group, Kind)`.
 3. Must be namespace-scoped
 4. Must have the standard Kubernetes "type metadata" and "object metadata"
 5. Must have a `spec` field with the following: